Fire Emblem History And Origins Throughout The Series

 Fire Emblem is a series that nearly didn’t make it.
-In fact, just a few years ago, fans all but knew the game was going to be cut from Nintendo’s production rotation.
+In fact, just a few years ago, fans all but knew the game was going to be cut from Nintendo’s production rotation, which we saw at the Comic-Con 2019 Lineup.
 Well, the 3DS title Fire Emblem: Awakening saved the series.
 Now, we’re entering a weekend in which a Fire Emblem game for console is releasing.
 Fire Emblem: Three Houses is releasing to great reviews across gaming journalism.
 The series is unique, and at the same time very familiar.
 Taking its roots from Japanese Role Playing Games (JRPGs) and tactical strategy games, the series contains a lot of gamer’s favorite elements of the medium.
 The story of Fire Emblem is pretty fantastic, so let’s look at some Fire Emblem history and origins.

 Fire Emblem: The Birth of the Series